 Everything about this adults-only ship is geared up for partying, but there’s a strong focus on wellbeing, too.
 The Redemption Spa is blissfully serene, an enchanting haven to cocoon yourself on sea days.

 In addition, the ship features a massive gym, B-Complex, which offers everything from strength and yoga training to cycle and cardio workouts, plus a big running track.

 As with Virgin Atlantic, Virgin Voyages is doing something different and innovative, for which it has to be applauded.
 There are some things that don’t quite work: it’s slightly disconcerting to walk into your cabin and find a Swedish-style sofa instead of a bed, for example (it’s converted every night, which seems like a lot of extra work for the attendants), and a rail and curtain instead of a wardrobe.

-While the Rock Star suites are glamorous, the bathrooms in the lower grade cabins are rather compact.
-Still the hammocks on the balconies look cool, although with gale force winds at Dover, it wasn’t the right time to try out mine – in the Med or Bahamas it would be a different story.
+While the Rock Star suites are glamorous, the bathrooms in the lower-grade cabins are rather compact.
+Still, the hammocks on the balconies look cool; with gale force winds at Dover, it wasn’t the right time to try out mine – in the Med or Bahamas it would be a different story.

 The main swimming pool isn’t very big, but perhaps it’s anticipated the Sailors (that’s what Virgin calls passengers) will spend more time working out and chilling than actually swimming during the day.
 Or perhaps they’ll be getting inked at the tattoo parlour, the first at sea; I know I was tempted.